 — Nimasha Weliwitigoda '15, Currently working at the Texas Commission on Environmental Quality

 While in the Environmental Law and Policy Clinic, students use a collaborative, interdisciplinary approach to work on a wide variety of matters.
 Students have represented community organizations in cases that stopped large polluters from damaging their health and environment - recently preventing the construction of a Navy landing field and a huge coal-burning cement kiln.
 Students have also helped to develop successful policies that advance organic and sustainable agriculture in North Carolina and around the nation.

-Students in the Clinic participate in seminars and site field trips, represent their clients at public hearings and agency proceedings, and are actively involved in litigation and policy development.
+Students in the Clinic participate in seminars and site visits, represent their clients at public hearings and agency proceedings, and are actively involved in litigation, transactional cases and policy development.

 Students must be in at least their fourth semester of law school (or second semester of graduate school) to enroll in the Environmental Law and Policy Clinic.
 Generally, students may enroll in the clinic for only one semester, but they may enroll for an additional semester of "Advanced Clinic" if space permits and with the permission of the instructors.

 All enrolled students will be required to provide a minimum of 100 hours of work per semester to the clinic.
 In addition, students must attend a weekly seminar and participate in weekly project review meetings.

 Under the supervision of clinical faculty, interdisciplinary teams of law and graduate students work together to represent community clients.